 The Indian Gaming Regulatory Act (IGRA) established the National Indian Gaming Commission (NIGC) as an independent Federal regulatory agency within the Department of the Interior.
-The purpose of the IGRA and the NIGC is to support and promote tribal economic development, self-sufficiency and strong tribal governments through the operation of gaming on Indian lands.
-The Commission collaborates with Tribes to monitor and regulate gaming activities conducted on Indian Lands to ensure that gaming operations are conducted with integrity and that Tribes are the primary beneficiaries of gaming revenues.
+The purpose of IGRA and NIGC is to support and promote tribal economic development, self-sufficiency and strong tribal governments through the operation of gaming on Indian lands.
+The Commission collaborates with tribes to monitor and regulate gaming activities conducted on Indian Lands to ensure that gaming operations are conducted with integrity and that tribes are the primary beneficiaries of gaming revenues.
 IGRA authorizes the Commission to assess and collect fees on tribal gaming revenues to cover agency operating costs.

-Summary of the Fiscal Year 2024 Budget
+Summary of the Fiscal Year 2026 Budget

+NIGC Gaming Activity Fees 2024 2025 2026

+Actual Notional Request

-NIGC Gaming Activity Fees 2022 Actual 2023 Enacted 2024 Request Permanent Budget Authority (\$ Million) 21 29 29 FTEs 107 136 136
+Permanent Budget Authority (\$ Million) 29 30 31